 - Morning Star School is not subsidized by a Parish.

-- Tuition does not cover expenses.
+- Tuition alone does not cover expenses.
 We must fundraise to keep our school open.

-- We incurred many unexpected COVID related expenses this school year, such as enclosing our front office entrance, adding cleaning stations, and buying needed sanitizing equipment to ensure the safety of our students and staff.
+- We incurred many unexpected COVID related expenses this school year to ensure the safety of our students and staff.

 - Our teachers are working extended hours to accommodate at school AND remote students but are not able to purchase needed items due to budget restrictions.